ebi-yade/tfstate-manage/README.md

 # tfstate-manage

-You can deploy state files of [Terraform](https://www.terraform.io/) on S3
+You can deploy state files of [Terraform](https://www.terraform.io/) on AWS S3 and ensure consistensy with Hash stored in AWS DynamoDB.

 ## Installation